Hosting and bandwidth provided by MacAce.net.

 Identification Differences

-In the short-term, the iPad 2 models can easily be identified and differentiated from the original models by the cameras, but as subsequent iPad models have cameras as well (and the iPad 2 GSM and CDMA models are externally identical), it is useful to be able to reference the model numbers on the back toward the bottom of each device.
+However, as subsequent iPad models all have cameras as well (and the iPad 2 GSM and CDMA models are externally identical), it is useful to be able to reference the Model Number on the back of each tablet toward the bottom:

-The original iPad and iPad 2 models can be differentiated by other identifiers as well, such as the order number, which can be located by selecting the Settings app and pressing General > About and scrolling down to what is specified as "Model" within the iOS.
-For example, the Wi-Fi only configurations of the original iPad in black with 16 GB of storage is MB292LL.
+The original iPad and iPad 2 models can be differentiated by other identifiers as well, such as the Order Number, which can be located by selecting the Settings app and pressing General > About and scrolling to what is specified as "Model" within the iOS.
+For example, the Wi-Fi only configurations of the original iPad in black with 16 GB of storage is MB292LL/A.

-To pinpoint a specific iPad by a variety of different identifiers -- including serial number -- see EveryiPad.com's Ultimate iLookup feature as well as the EveryMac app.
+To pinpoint a specific iPad by a variety of different identifiers -- including Serial Number -- see EveryiPad.com's Ultimate iLookup website feature.

 iOS Support Differences